 Does taking doxepin increase the chance for miscarriage?

-Does taking doxepin in the first trimester increase the chance of having a baby with a birth defect?
+Does taking doxepin increase the chance of having a baby with a birth defect?

-This is not clear.
-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+It is not known if doxepin increases the chance of birth defects.
 Based on animal studies, doxepin is not likely to increase the chance for birth defects.
-However, this medication has not been well studied for use in pregnant women.
-In a series of 8 pregnancies, there were no birth defects; but this number is too small to know what the risks/safety for doxepin is during pregnancy.
+This medication has not been well studied for use in humans.
+In a series looking at 8 human pregnancies, there were no birth defects reported.

 I need to take doxepin throughout my pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-Possibly.
-There are no studies available to understand if doxepin might cause other pregnancy complications.
-However, withdrawal symptoms have been noticed when a mother has used different tricyclic antidepressants.
-Symptoms reported with other medications in this class of drugs are usually mild an may include: jitteriness, vomiting, crying, fussiness, altered sleep patterns, tremors, and/or difficulty eating and regulating body temperature.
+Withdrawal symptoms have been reported when different tricyclic antidepressants were used during pregnancy.
+Symptoms reported with other medications in this class of drugs are usually mild and may include: jitteriness, vomiting, crying, fussiness, altered sleep patterns, tremors, and/or difficulty with eating and regulating body temperature.
 In most cases these symptoms were mild and went away on their own within a week or two after birth.

-There are no studies looking at risks to a pregnancy when the father takes doxepin.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+It is not known if there are risks to a pregnancy when the father or sperm donor takes doxepin.
+In general, exposures that fathers and sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 National Pregnancy Registry for Psychiatric Medications: There is a pregnancy registry for women who take psychiatric medications, such as doxepin.
 For more information you can look at their website: https://womensmentalhealth.org/research/pregnancyregistry/.